MichSchli/MediaBackgroundChecks/README.md

 # Media Background Checks

-This repository maintains the dataset and models described in our paper TODO.
-In our paper, we propose to generate Media Background Checks (MBCs) that summarise indicators of trustworthiness and tendency for media sources.
+This repository maintains the dataset and models described in our paper [Generating Media Background Checks for Automated Source Critical Reasoning](todo).
+We propose to generate Media Background Checks (MBCs) that summarise indicators of trustworthiness and tendency for media sources.
 MBCs can be used, either by humans or by retrieval-augmented models, to determine which documents can be relied on for further reasoning, and to craft reliable narratives based on untrustworthy evidence.

 ## Dataset Structure

+The dataset is structured as follows.
+First, the media background checks themselves can be found in *data/mbcs*.
+The division into splits can be found in *data/splits*.
+Each split file (train, dev, test) contains, separated by newlines, the filenames of the background checks associated with that split.
+The GPT-3.5 generated atomic facts we used for FactScore-style evaluation in the paper can be found in *data/splits/dev_facts* and *data/splits/test_facts*, respectively.
+Finally, *data/* also contains the controversial and misinformative question-answer pairs we constructed for human evaluation.

 ## Evaluation

 Evaluation scripts with atomic facts (i.e., FactScore) and traditional metrics are found respectively in *eval_with_atomics.py* and *eval_with_metrics.py*.
 To run the scripts, please use:

 ```
-python eval_with_atomics.py --predictions_folder your_predictions --dataset_file data/dataset/dev.tsv --atomic_fact_folder data/dataset/dev_facts/atomic_facts
+python eval_with_atomics.py --predictions_folder your_output_folder --dataset_file data/splits/dev.tsv --fact_folder data/splits/dev_facts
-python eval_with_metrics.py --predictions_folder your_predictions --dataset_file data/dataset/dev.tsv
+python eval_with_metrics.py --predictions_folder your_output_folder --dataset_file data/splits/dev.tsv --reference_folder data/mbcs
 ```

 ## Baseline